well-broomed/frontend/DEPLOYMENT.md

 The `REACT_APP_AUTH0_CLIENT_ID` and `REACT_APP_AUTH0_DOMAIN` are the same values as in your local `.env` file.

 `REACT_APP_BACKEND_URL` is the URL for the backend deployment hosted on Heroku.
 Ensure there is no trailing backslash on this URL.
+Without this value, it will default to `http://localhost:5000`.

 `REACT_APP_CALLBACK_URL` is the callback URL designated for this domain within the Auth0 application.
 Ensure that it matches the URL given to Auth0 exactly, with no trailing backslashes.
+Without this value, it will default to `http://localhost:3000/callback`.

 `REACT_APP_FRONTEND_URL` is the URL that you would like the application to handle for purposes of redirects etc. This is in case you are using a development deployment and a production deployment, or want to utilize A/B testing of different builds.
 Simply swap the frontend URL value to point the application to whichever domain you choose.
 Without this value, the URL will default to `http://localhost:3000`.

 With these environment variables in place, utilize the `yarn build` command in the deployment settings with the `build/` directory as your publish directory.

 Netlify should build the site, and that's all you'll need for the front-end deployment.

+---

+With all that complete, your frontend deployment should be ready for development! :tada:

+We hope you enjoy WellBroomed! :v:

+Adam Reid

+Max Kajiwara

+Kevin Tena